Hair Extensions

 Step 7

 Now you can put some additional products.
 This step is optional, but we encourage you to try it because it might make the wig even more stunning and flawless.
-Because a wig doesn’t receive any natural oils, it is a good idea to add some macadamia oil which is good for the hair.
+Because a wig doesn’t receive any natural oils, it is a good idea to add some macadamia oil, which is good for the hair.
 Depending on the wig texture, you can also add additional products that make the curly, wavy, or straight texture even more beautiful.
 Many women also like to use some wig mousse to style the wig while it’s still damp.

 Step 8

 When it comes to drying, wigs are best left alone to air dry.
 Although the use of a blow dryer is permitted on human hair wigs, heat is never good for the strands.
-So if you have the time, place the wig on a wig stand and let it dry overnight.
+If you have the time, place the wig on a wig stand and let it dry overnight.

 Step 9